BelNaruto/mangaverse-api/README.md

 # MangaVerse API

 The **MangaVerse API** is your ultimate gateway to a vast collection of manga data, designed for developers and enthusiasts who want to explore, analyze, and integrate manga information into their applications.
 With a user-friendly interface and a comprehensive database, you can access details about titles, authors, genres, chapters, and more.
+This API is listed on [RapidApi](https://rapidapi.com/belchiorarkad-FqvHs2EDOtP/api/mangaverse-api1)

 ## Getting Started